ccb-hms/edw_acs/README.md

       ```
       to find the ip address.

-    * **-a, --alone: optional** Whether or not you'd like to download a single table, or all tables for the given year(s).
+    * **-a, --alone: optional** Whether or not you'd like to download a single table for the given year(s).
 This is helpful if you do not need all tables within a year.
 If _--alone_ is used, only the specified table will be pulled and exported to the mssql server.
 Default behavior is to download all tables available for the specified year.
 Use this option by including _--alone_, to not use this option simply omit _--alone_ from your SSH invocation (see example below).

     * **-z, --zcta: optional** Include this option to download all ACS 5 Year estimates by ZCTA, or Zip Code Tabulated Areas.
 Can be combined with the -st/--state and -c/--county options to download for multiple rollups.
 Default behavior downloads for zcta, state, and counties.